Nonprofit Business Representation

-- Choose an available business name that meets the requirements of Ohio law.
+- Choose a name that meets the requirements of state and federal law.

-- File formal paperwork, usually called articles of incorporation, and pay the filing fee with the Ohio Secretary of State.
+- File the articles of incorporation with the Ohio Secretary of State.

-- Obtain an Employer Identification Number for your corporation from the Internal Revenue Service.
+- Obtain an Employer Identification Number (like a Social Security Number, except for businesses) from the Internal Revenue Service.

-- Create corporate bylaws, which set out the operating rules for your nonprofit corporation.
+- Create operating rules for your nonprofit corporation.

-- Hold the first meeting of the board of directors.
+- Assist with the appointment of the Board of Trustees

-- Obtain licenses and permits that may be required for your corporation.
+- Obtain licenses and permits that may be required for the nonprofit corporation.

 - Apply for your federal and state tax exemptions.

-The last step is usually a surprise to many individuals, because it tends to be the most time consuming.
+The cost of the last step is usually a surprise to many individuals, because it tends to be the most time consuming.
 Charities being organized for charitable, religious, scientific, or educational purposes file Form 1023.
 Other nonprofit organizations, such as college fraternities for example, file Form 1024.
-The forms are similar and if successful result in federal recognition as a nonprofit corporation.
+The forms are similar, and if successful result in federal recognition as a nonprofit corporation.
 Completing Form 1023 or 1024 requires that the applicant do the following:

-- Included a conformed copy of the complete organizing instrument? (e.g., Articles of Incorporation, Bylaws, Regulations, etc.)
+- Include a copy of the complete organizing documents (e.g., Articles of Incorporation, Bylaws, Regulations, etc.)

-- Prepare and enclose financial statements with the application for 3 years of economic budget projections, including a detailed breakdown of revenue and expenses (no lump sums).
+- Include financial statements with the application for 3 years of economic budget projections, including a detailed breakdown of revenue and expenses.

-After your corporation is formed, you have to comply with all of the specialized laws applicable to nonprofit corporations.
+After the corporation is formed, we help you to comply with all of the specialized laws applicable to nonprofit corporations.
 Phillips Law Firm, Inc. assists in the creation and operation of nonprofit corporations and provides guidance to many nonprofit corporations.
-When you are ready to start your own nonprofit corporation, whether it be charitable or not, do it right, with the help of an attorney from Phillips Law Firm, Inc. If you want to talk to somebody who understands the laws that are facing you, we can help you.
+Our attorneys sit on the board of a charitable corporation, and on a different board for a fraternal organization.
+If you need help operating your nonprofit corporation, or when you are ready to start your own nonprofit corporation, whether it be charitable or not, do it right, with the help of an attorney from Phillips Law Firm, Inc. If you want to talk to somebody who understands the laws that are facing you, we can help you.